serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 ## Beyond LSTMs - Attention Models

-LSTMs where a step forward in RNN performance.
+LSTMs were a step forward in RNN performance.
 The next big step in RNN performance are __attention RNNs__.
-[Chirstopher Colah has an article Attention RNNs][attention-colah] and other forms of RNN augmentation.
+[Chirstopher Colah has an article on Attention RNNs][attention-colah] and other forms of RNN augmentation.

 ## Other Additional Reading
 - [Visualizing and Understanding Recurrent Networks by Andrej Karpathy (2015)][karpathy].